-With the advent and increasing prevalence of automatic train operation systems, dispatch centers are becoming more central to railway transportation worldwide.
-Railway operation is, however, highly susceptible to the detrimental effects of sleepiness causing severe nighttime fatigue and related impairment of work performance among dispatchers.
-A novel approach to mitigate the effect of sleepiness on duty is the use of light, which can elicit an acute alerting response from humans at any time of day or night
+With the advent and increasing prevalence of driverless train operation, dispatch centers are becoming more central to reliable and safe transportation worldwide.
+Dispatchers are, however, highly susceptible to the detrimental effects of sleepiness causing severe nighttime fatigue and related impairment of work performance.
+A novel approach to mitigate the effect of sleepiness on duty is the use of red light, which can elicit an acute alerting response from humans at any time of day or night.

 The primary objective of this project was to test and demonstrate the effectiveness and the acceptability of combined red and white light for increasing alertness and improving performance in a simulated dispatch work environment laboratory study using objective (i.e., electroencephalogram) and subjective (i.e., Karolinska Sleepiness Scale) measures of alertness and objective measures of short-term performance (i.e., auditory–visual performance testing).

 The research team exposed eighteen and nineteen participants, respectively, during the daytime and nighttime to four lighting conditions: red, white, combined conditions where red and white utilized simultaneously, and a dim condition.
 Results showed that all lighting conditions significantly increased objective alertness, demonstrating the efficacy of light’s alerting effects irrespective of time of day.
 More specifically, red and combined conditions significantly increased alertness during nighttime, where the effect of the white condition was not statistically significant.
 The research team also found a significant improvement in participants’ hit percent (i.e., rate of correct responses) under red condition during the performance test.
 Results of the lighting appraisal questionnaire evaluation revealed an agreement from both nighttime and daytime participants that the combined condition was visually more comfortable and more acceptable for performing office work compared to red condition alone.